 NextGEN Gallery has both free and premium pro options for installation.

 If you’d like to see a detailed review of NextGen gallery – CollectiveRay has created a thorough article comparing all of the different aspects of it, including pros and cons, how to use it and pricing, if you get the pro version.

 12. DUPLICATE POST

 This plugin does what it says on the tin.
 It gives you the opportunity to clone a post or page with just one click, speeding up your blog production time considerably.
-The “template” tag can be used to clone pages from the front end, and using this functionality creates a new template draft ready for you to edit.
+The “template” tag can be used to clone pages from the front end, and using this function creates a new template draft ready for you to edit.

 You can choose what to copy, and also have the choice to set suffix/prefix on the title of the clone.
 Translations are available for this plugin, and the developer is looking to further expand on this from community contributions.

 This is a useful global function that gives admins the option to disable comments for any post type, which will not be superseded for individual posts.
 Comment-related fields will be removed from edit as well as quick edit screens.
 Any sort of comment-related facility can be removed from the dashboard and admin menus.